Used CNC Machine Maintenance & Inspection Guide: What to Check Before You Buy

 Hydraulic System

 CNC machines use hydraulic pressure for chuck clamping (lathes), pallet clamping, tailstock operation, and sometimes axis braking.
-Check the hydraulic unit for oil leaks around fittings, hoses, cylinders, and the pump itself.
+Check the hydraulic unit for oil leaks.
 Verify oil level and condition — dark, burnt-smelling, or milky oil indicates overheating, contamination, or water intrusion.
 Check hydraulic pressure against the machine's specification.
-Low or fluctuating pressure causes intermittent clamping problems that are difficult to diagnose.

 Pneumatic System

-Compressed air operates tool changers, door actuators, air blast, spindle tapers air cleaning, and various sensors.
-Check all pneumatic cylinders for smooth, consistent operation.
-Listen for air leaks throughout the machine — leaks waste energy and can cause intermittent malfunctions.
-Inspect the FRL (filter-regulator-lubricator) unit and verify proper air pressure (typically 80–100 PSI supply).
-Check that the air dryer or water separator is functioning — moisture in the air lines causes corrosion and valve sticking.
+Compressed air operates tool changers, door actuators, air blast, spindle taper air cleaning, and various sensors.
+Listen for air leaks throughout the machine.
+Inspect the FRL (filter-regulator-lubricator) and verify proper air pressure (typically 80–100 PSI supply).
+Check that the air dryer or water separator is functioning.

 Electrical Panel Inspection